 Techgentia Software Technologies inspires young Kerala to work tirelessly to come out with new global products.
 “Our concerted efforts to promote and develop tier-II and III centers in the IT map of Kerala and the world are showing results,” says Mr. Sasi.
 “This recognition coincides with the 30th anniversary of the IT revolution in Kerala, starting with Technopark.
 Our aim is to make cost-effective and state-of-the-art IT infrastructure available for firms and professionals in not just metros but across the state.”

 As a part of the Aatma Nirbhar Bharat initiative by Prime Minister Shri Narendra Modi, India’s video conferencing app, VConsol testifies Kerala’s vibrant IT ecosystem backed by the government.
-VConsol is set to challenge leading providers in the domain such as Google Meet & Zoom up with world-class experience from IT-minded entrepreneurs of Indian origin.
+VConsol is set to challenge leading providers in the domain such as Google Meet & Zoom with world-class experience from IT-minded entrepreneurs of Indian origin.